github-manoj-github/LIBS-Peak-Find-GUI/README.md

 Center.

 ## Test data
 The App is tested on the following samples.
-All the input files are in _.txt_ format
+All the input files are in _.txt_ format.

 1.Plastics